LytixChain/lytix/README.md

 ------------------------

-Proof of Stake is the current means of procuring LYTX
+Proof of Stake is the current Lytix mechanism for obtaining coins outside of buying directly on an exchange

 5,000 LYTX for Masternodes

-100,000 LYTX for Maxnode
+100,000 LYTX for Maxnodes

 Reward breakdown -  40% Masternodes.
 30% Maxnodes, 25% Stakers, and 5% Dev fee in the current release